David Higgins: “HS2 already changing Britain”

 High Speed Two (HS2) Ltd, 2 Snowhill, Queensway

-Please note the helpdesk team are unable to transfer calls internally to members of HS2 Ltd staff.
+The helpdesk team are unable to transfer calls internally to HS2 Ltd members of staff.